Semalab/developer-skills-matrix-discord-bot/README.md

 ## Contributing

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidance on how to submit changes and make pull requests.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for the guidance on how to submit changes and make pull requests.

 $~$